-- Business Websites: All of the above with added calendars, testimonials, services, etc.
+- Business Websites: All of the above with added content types (calendars, testimonials, services, etc.)

 - eCommerce Websites: The above with added shopping experience.
-This will often include user profiles, permission settings, and some sort of order tracking system.
+This will often include user profiles, permission settings, product pages, cart and order pages, and some sort of order tracking system.

 - Nonprofit websites: A donation platform is similar to a shopping experience.
 Nonprofits often need a website with the complexity and custom content of a business website on a much smaller budget.

 - Large businesses: Large businesses are very similar to eCommerce and business websites, except there is simply more of it all.
 They also often come with user accounts, custom permissions and a slew of complexity in their content.
-There can be a huge amount of custom content, variable page layouts, and marketing considerations.
+The larger the company, the more custom content, variable page layouts, and marketing considerations.

-- Enterprise Scale Sites: More site visits can add a lot of complexity, both in terms of how a server handles those users to how the business does.
+- Enterprise Scale Sites: More site visits can add a lot of complexity, both in terms of how a server handles those users to how the business handles content updates.
 These sites are often broken down into smaller projects over multiple teams.
 This adds project management complexity and increases the amount of time spent in meetings.

-With each type of site the cost increases, but still stays pretty variable within each category.
+With each type of site, the cost increases, but it stays pretty variable within each category.

 Complexity of the content